lamhq/tech-notes/pages/devops/aws/big-data/emr.md

 Clusters are groups of EC2 instances within Amazon EMR.
 Each instance is a node.

 - **Primary Node**: manages the cluster, coordinates distribution of data and tasks, tracks health statuses.
-- **Core Node**: runs tasks and stores data in Hadoop Distributed File System (HDFS).
+- **Core Node**: runs tasks and stores data in Hadoop Distributed File System.
 For long-running tasks.
-- **Task Node**: ONLY run one tasks, with no storage on the system.
-Optional.
+- **Task Node** (optional): ONLY run one tasks, with no storage on the system.
 Typically get ran using Spot instances.

 Clusters can be either long-running, or they can be transient (a.k.a. temporary).